Psychiatry High Risk Program

 What to expect

 A careful and comprehensive assessment, including testing and diagnostic evaluation, is provided to tailor the treatment plan to individual needs.
-Core treatment principles within individual therapy sessions are based upon dynamic deconstructive psychotherapy, which has been shown to reduce depression and suicide-related behaviors in vulnerable individuals, and aims to rewire the brain to process emotions in healthier and more adaptive ways (see www.upstate.edu/ddp).
-Depending on assessed need, other treatments may be added, including family therapy sessions, twelve step, group psychotherapy, and/or medication management.
-In order to ensure that the highest quality and effective care are provided, the program includes an extensive quality assurance program, such as video-recording sessions and monitoring of progress through quarterly outcome assessments.
+Clients are provided weekly individual therapy with dynamic deconstructive psychotherapy (DDP), an evidence-based treatment that substantially improves depression and suicide-related behaviors (https://www.sprc.org/resources-programs/dynamic-deconstructive-psychotherapy-ddp).
+DDP helps clients to heal from a negative self-image and maladaptive processing of emotionally charged experiences, while working towards self-acceptance and more fulfilling relationships (http://www.upstate.edu/psych/ddp).
+Depending on assessed need, other treatments may be added, including family therapy sessions, group psychotherapy, and/or medication management.
+In order to ensure that the highest quality and effective care are provided, the program includes an extensive quality assurance program, such as monitoring of progress through quarterly outcome assessments.

 Psychiatric medications are sometimes helpful as an adjunct to therapy to reduce symptoms that contribute to suicide risk.
 Patients have the option of receiving medication consultation and treatment either through the program or through an outside provider.
 Note that controlled substances are not prescribed through the program since these can sometimes cause mood instability and worsen suicide-related behaviors.